-If your employer allows you to work remotely and has a supervision structure in place to check on your work progress, there is no impact on your Academic Training due to self-quarantine.
+If your employer allows you to work remotely and has a supervision structure in place to check on your work progress, there is no impact on your Academic Training.
 Similarly, if you are able to take leave (sick leave, vacation days, etc.), there is no impact on your Academic Training.

 Several government agencies have confirmed you may start employment without an SSN or while waiting for an SSN.
-This is especially relevant during the COVID-19 pandemic due to the fact that many Social Security Administration offices have either closed or are not accepting new SSN applications.
-Please review the following communications (relevant excerpts included below) and share with your employer if your employer has questions/concerns about hiring your without an SSN:
+This is especially relevant during the COVID-19 pandemic due to the fact that many Social Security Administration offices have limited appointment availability.
+Please review the following communications (relevant excerpts included below) and share with your employer if your employer has questions/concerns about hiring you without an SSN:

 - Social Security Administration “Dear Colleague Letter:”

 - “An F-1 or M-1 student may work while the Social Security number application is being processed.
 Employers may wish to reference Social Security’s fact sheet, Employer Responsibilities When Hiring Foreign Workers.
 This fact sheet contains information on how to report wages for an employee who has not yet received an SSN and is available online.
 There is no provision in the Social Security Act (the Act) that employers must have their employees’ SSNs before hiring them.
 Neither is there any provision in the Act that prohibits an employee from beginning work if he or she has not yet obtained an SSN.”